Arctia/GDScript4-sublime/README.md

 Installation
 ------------

-Install "GDScript (Godot Engine)" from [Sublime Package Control](https://github.com/beefsack/GDScript-sublime), or clone this repository into your Packages directory for Sublime Text.
+Install "GDScript4-SublimeText" by cloning this repository into your Packages directory for Sublime Text.